Drone hits suspected al Qaeda target in north Yemen

 Some reports suggested that Hadi al-Tais, a local al Qaeda commander, had been targeted in the attack, but there was no confirmation that he was among the dead.

-The Yemeni Defense Ministry’s website confirmed that three suspected militants, including two Saudi nationals, had been killed in an air strike, but did not elaborate.
+The Yemeni Defence Ministry’s website confirmed that three suspected militants, including two Saudi nationals, had been killed in an air strike, but did not elaborate.

 U.S. drone strikes have regularly targeted al Qaeda militants in southern Yemen, where the group had exploited last year’s protests against former President Ali Abdullah Saleh and seized swathes of territory before being driven out by an army offensive in June.